- Education and Science»

 - American History

-Colonial Style Interiors - 17th to 18th Century
+American Colonial Home Interiors (17th - 18th Century)

-In the early American colonial houses of around the mid-1600s, the wood planks used for the construction of homes were quite wide, sometimes as wide as 3ft (90cm), and because they came in varying widths and were used as they came, in their varying dimensions, there was an irregularity of form.
-Couldn't this be described as creative art?
+Exterior walls were built with wide oak planks, sometimes as wide as 3ft (90cm), and because they came in varying widths and were used as they came in their varying dimensions, there was an irregularity of form.
+These external walls also served as the interior walls.

-Development of the interior layout plans of the Early American homes started from the simple, basic, and humble one room home and it wasn’t until over a century later that home began to become more personalized and comfortable to live in.
+Development of the interior layout of the Early American homes started from the simple, basic, and humble one-room home and it wasn’t until over a century later that homes became more personalized and comfortable to live in.

 - One room homes with attic: 1650